fungaren/Actinidia/Tools/README.md

 ## Resource Packer/Unpacker

-Pack resource folder to a single `.res` file.
-The resource file can be load by Actinidia Host.
-On the contrary, you can also extract the resource file.
+Pack resource folder to a single `.res` file or extract resources from it.
+The resource file can be loaded by Actinidia Host.

+**Attention**

+- File names are in ANSI encoding, therefore do not contain any non-ASCII character in the file name.

 ## MapEditor